-Given the role CRAs play in rating structured finance transactions as highlighted by recent turmoil in this market sector, the CRA Task Force proposes several recommendations for modifying the IOSCO CRA Code of Conduct.
+Given the role CRAs play in rating structured finance transactions as highlighted by recent turmoil in this market sector, the CRA Task Force recommended modifying the IOSCO CRA Code of Conduct.
+The Technical Committee has adopted the following recommendations, and the IOSCO CRA Code of Conduct is modified accordingly.
+Attached hereto as Annex A, is a version of the IOSCO CRA Code of Conduct marked to show the changes adopted herein.
 The CRA Task Force notes that the IOSCO CRA Code of Conduct provides a mechanism for a CRA to explain why a particular provision is not being complied with.